kevinchristen/recipes/ThaiPatties.md

 3. Remove and cool when internal temperature reaches 165℉.
 4. To shred, use mixer on low (1 minute or so).

+Two breasts is more than enough for this recipe.

 ## Quinoa
 1. Rinse 1 cup of quinoa
-2. Add 1.5 cups of water
+2. Add 1.5 cups of water and a pinch of salt
 2. Pressure cook in instant pot for 1 minute, with natural pressure release

-Makes about 600g.
+Makes about 600g of cooked quinoa.